oxedition/laravel-welcome-minimal/DOC.md

 # CHANGE COLOR

-If you want to change the color.
+During development or after installing Laravel Welcome Minimal, if you want to change the interface color, you need to run.

 ```php
 php artisan minimal:color
 ```

-You can refer to the [color listing](https://tailwindcss.com/docs/customizing-colors) of [tainwindcss.com](https://tailwindcss.com)
+The [color listing](https://tailwindcss.com/docs/customizing-colors) comes from the [tainwindcss.com](https://tailwindcss.com) color palette.

 # HEADER